-- People who have visited a specific page on your website.
+- People who have visited a specific landing page on your website

-You can define Custom Audiences from your website based on which pages they did or did not visit, and by when they visited your website.
-You can choose a timeframe between 1 and 180 days.
+You can define Custom Audiences from your website based on which pages they did or did not visit and by when they visited your website.
+You can choose a timeframe between one and 180 days.

 Audiences are created independently from ads.
 Once an audience is created you can choose when to advertise to it and which ads to use.
 Or you can let it percolate for future use.

-One of the most exciting parts of the Facebook pixel is the ability to create Custom Conversions similar to how you create Custom Audiences.
-A Custom Conversion is created by selecting a completion page and naming the conversion.
+One of the most exciting parts of the Facebook Pixel is the ability to create custom conversions similar to how you create Custom Audiences.
+A custom conversion is created by selecting a completion page and naming the conversion.
 Typically the completion page is some kind of thank-you page.
-For example:

-This means that you can create Custom Conversions independently of your Facebook ads, and then choose when to use them in the future.
+This means you can create custom conversions independently of your Facebook ads and then choose when to use them in the future.

 - Add Payment Info